kurti-vdb/Speedometer/README.md

 # Speedometer
-An iOS prototype tryout of a speedometer for cyclists
+An iOS prototype tryout of a speedometer for cyclists.